- Certain professions put you at risk of serious diseases such as high blood pressure, high cholesterol and heart diseases.

-Police offices and firefighters over the age of 45 appear to have more risk factors for heart disease and stroke than people in any other profession, according to research.
+Police officers and firefighters over the age of 45 appear to have more risk factors for heart disease and stroke than people in any other profession, according to research.
 A study from the American Heart Association found that 90% were likely to be overweight or obese, 77% did not have ideal total cholesterol levels, and 35% had high blood pressure.

 To assess worker health, the researchers examined workers over the age of 45 for seven modifiable risk factors: blood pressure, body mass index, total cholesterol, blood sugar, physical activity, smoking and diet quality.
-Participants' health in each of the areas was scored as "ideal," "intermediate" or "poor."
+Participants' health in each of the areas was scored as ideal, intermediate or poor.

-Health care practitioners – as well as employees in arts, entertainment, sports and media jobs – also rated well in cardiovascular health.
+Healthcare practitioners – as well as employees in arts, entertainment, sports and media jobs – also rated well in cardiovascular health.

 There are several reasons why certain occupations are more prone to health problems than others.
-Certain conditions, such as long work hours and low job control, have been previously linked to metabolic and behavioral risk factors, which may contribute to the differences found in the study, the authors said.
+Certain conditions, such as long work hours and low job control, have previously been linked to metabolic and behavioral risk factors, which may contribute to the differences found in the study, the authors said.
 Job stress may also deplete workers' resolve to prioritize their health, MacDonald said.

 "It's important to take small steps and not get overwhelmed or discouraged," she said.